Arjunalapsapkota/CodingTest/README.md

 # Technologis :

  ## Backend
- Nodejs
+ Nodejs,
  Express

  ## frontend
- React
+ React,
- React-Redux
+ React-Redux,
- Redux
+ Redux,
- Bootstrap
+ Bootstrap,
- HTML
+ HTML,
  CSS

-To Do:
+# To Do:
 - Modification to the Css to make it responsive